michaellukashov/Far-NetBox/README.md

 From now on, we assume that your source tree is C:/src/Far-NetBox

-Compile NetBox plugin on the command line as follows:
+Compile Far-NetBox plugin on the command line as follows:

 ```
 "%VS170COMNTOOLS%\..\..\VC\vcvarsall.bat" x86_amd64